 CAUTION: This is a spot where you can easily lose your kids.
 From the bottom of the dune climb, it’s easy to send kids up and not realize there is a vast world at the top.
 Give kids specific instructions on how far they can go by using landmarks.

-ALLIGATOR HILL TRAIL – Hit hard by the windstorm in 2015, this trail system is still not fully open.
-No matter- you can hike to the overlook and the “easy” 3 mile loop was just enough for our 5 and 9 year old.
+ALLIGATOR HILL TRAIL – This is another big hit for visitors.
+Our hike to the overlook and the “easy” 3-mile loop was just enough for our 5 and 9-year-old.
 You can’t beat the views from the top.

 PYRAMID POINT TRAIL – Once again, get ready to climb.
 This hike takes you to the top of a bluff, where you overlook Lake Michigan and the Manitou Islands.
 It’s 1.2 miles to the top of the bluff and back.

-EMPIRE BLUFF TRAIL – This 1.5 mile hike also starts out with a climb.
-Once you reach the Lake Michigan overlook, there’s a boardwalk with great photo opps all around.
+EMPIRE BLUFF TRAIL – This 1.5-mile hike also starts out with a climb.
+Once you reach the Lake Michigan overlook, there’s a boardwalk with great photo ops all around.

-If you didn’t bring bikes along, you can rent them at The Cyclery in Glen Arbor.
-From there, I recommend riding on the new Sleeping Bear Heritage Trail.
-There are many places to get on the trail, but my favorite section is the 4-mile ride from the Dune Climb parking lot into Glen Arbor where an ice cream cone stop is a refreshing treat.
+There are many places to get on the trail, but my favorite section is the 4-mile ride from the Dune Climb parking lot into Glen Arbor where an ice cream stop is a refreshing treat.
 If you’d like to ride one way on the trail and get a ride back, you can use the local bike-n-ride program to hitch a ride.

 This 7-mile scenic driving route takes you to spectacular overlooks of Lake Michigan, Glen Lake, and the Sleeping Bear Dunes.
 Two picnic areas are also on the route.
 Get a brochure at the entrance to the drive.
 There are 12 designated stops – but here are the ones you have to do if you’re visiting with kids:

-1- Photo opp at the covered bridge.
+1- Photo op at the covered bridge.
 It’s just pretty!

 2 – Glen Lake Overlook.
 Your first glimpse of the vast beauty found at the Sleeping Bear Dunes.
 Take pictures!